JCook22/camberley-book-buddies/README.md

 * **CSS**: WC3 valdiator found no issues with the CSS.
 It validates as CSS level 3 + SVG.

+* **JS**: JSHint found no issues with the JavaScript.
+It is only used from Materialize CSS in order to initialize certain elements.

+* **Python**: Synks code checker found no issues with the Python code.

 ### Responsivity and Browser Compatibility

 Additionally, all pages have been tested for responsivity using Google Chrome Developer Tools.
 They have also been tested using a variety of different browsers (Microsoft Edge, Mozilla Firefox, Google Chrome).

 ## Technologies